On sale date: October 26, 2022

 “His inattention to grammar is to be regretted.”

-All remaining copies of Detention #2 are sold as-is with minor bends and dents in the spine and corners.
-We cannot accept returns for damaged copies of this product.
+All remaining copies of Detention #2 are slightly damaged, such as with minor scuffs or bent corners.
+We cannot accept returns of copies damaged in this manner.

 - Full color.